webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Introduction

-The Web Push protocol [I-D.ietf-webpush-protocol] is an intermediated protocol by necessity.
+The Web Push protocol {{!I-D.ietf-webpush-protocol}} is an intermediated protocol by necessity.
 Messages from an Application Server are delivered to a User Agent via a Push Service.